danielsaidi/website_danielsaidi/collections/_posts/2015/2015-12-17-setup-dnx-on-os-x.md

 ---
 title: Setup DNX in macOS
 date:  2015-12-17 08:48:00 +0100
-tags:  .net automation
+tags:  article .net automation
 ---

 After so much waiting, so many "I'll do this first", so much app coding etc. etc.
 (yep, I blame my family as well), I finally managed to start playing around with DNX and ASP.NET 5.

-For those of you who do not know the story, ASP.NET 5 will change everything...ish.
-You can create your web applications, web api:s and console apps on OS X and Linux, then run it everywhere.
-Nice, right?
+For those of you who don't know it, .NET 5 will add platform agnostic capabilities to .NET.
+With it, you can create web apps, api:s and console apps on Windows, OS X and Linux and run them everywhere.

 Before I begin, I'll just mention some terms that I'll use in this post.